FilipRokita/minecraft-server-docker/README.md

 - **Consistency**: Ensure that the server runs in the same environment every time, reducing issues related to system differences.

 ## Prerequisites
-- Git, Docker and Docker Compose installed on your machine.
+- Git, Docker, and Docker Compose installed on your machine.
 - Basic familiarity with Docker commands.

 ## Tested On